thee-dushbag/yap/README.md

 - [x] Add a simple informative and usable REPR.
 - [x] Add an instruction printer.
 - [x] Add an AST printer.
-- [ ] Add a linter/expression formatter.
+- [x] Add an expression formatter.
 - [ ] Add more to this list.

 # Hopes for the project.